griffinnewbold/COMS-4156-Service/README.md

 #### POST /register-client
 * This API registers a client application, and returns a network ID that the client can use to access the service's other endpoints.
+You MUST call this endpoint prior to any others to register your client application.
 * Input: N/A
 * Output: network_id (string)